 major department (not courses used for groups A–D)

 One group of groups A–D may be in the student’s major department.

-“We were all really good friends in my Humanities 110 conference and had such fun that we were sad when it ended.” —Samantha Carrick, English major from Ontario, California
+“We were all really good friends in my Humanities 110 conference and had such fun that we were sad when it ended.” —Samantha Carrick, English literature major from Ontario, California

 In the junior year, students take a junior qualifying examination administered by their major department or interdisciplinary committee.
 The objectives of the examination are to gauge your mastery of your discipline or related disciplines and to prepare you for thesis work the following year.